-Webinar aims to empower current, future female business owners - Port Arthur News
+Webinar aims to empower current, future female business owners ... and give away $7.5K - Port Arthur News

 Holli Vidrine took over as owner of Nederland business landmark Cropo’s Barbershop in early 2020.

 She feels like she has high standards to meet because the shop has operated for decades.
-Being a female-owned business is what some might consider a male-owned industry has not been a hurdle.
+Being a female-owned business in what some might consider a male-owned industry has not been a hurdle.

 “There are a lot more women in the industry, and the men are hard to come by these days,” Vidrine said.
 “It’s weird how it has all changed.
 I went to a barbering class a few weeks ago and it was all females and there were two males.
 I was thinking in that class, ‘dang, this is crazy.’
 Women are here, and I don’t think we’re going anywhere.”